aclindsa/moneygo/README.md

 ## Installation

-First, install npm, python, curl, and go >= 1.9 in your distribution.
+First, install npm, nodejs >= 6.11.3 (may work on older 6.x.x releases, but this is untested), python, curl, and go >= 1.9 in your distribution.
 Here is how in Arch Linux:

 	$ sudo pacman -S npm curl go python